simeonovp/node-red-contrib-tuya-devices/README.md

     In the cloud config form:
     - set the AccessID, AccessKey and Any deviceId (needed to recognise the userId and all devices mapped to the same user account)
     - optional can be set the Tuya cloud userId if known and a name for the config node
+  - Optional can be added new MQTT broker.
+It will be used for all Tuya devices in the project.
+The device data can be accessed in the broker with MQTT topic "tuya/(deviceId)/tele/(dp)"

 ## Usage
 If the cloud configuration is correct and the manager node has received at least once a message with topic 'updateDevices' all mapped devices will be listed in the config.
 The device capabilities will be cached localy.
 With the plus button can be added a config node for every local device.
 This config nodes contains all setting nedded to use the device localy and can be selected in the configuration of the Tuya device nodes.